The Sudden of Slipped Disc

 - a stabbing or shooting pain that can radiate down the leg to the foot

 - an inability to stand up straight without pain

 - a decreased range of motion and diminished ability to flex the back

-The symptoms of back pain, if due to strain or misuse, are usually short-lived but can last for days or weeks.
+The symptoms of back pain or backache, if due to strain or misuse, are usually short-lived but can last for days or weeks.